dhoyle/splicedocs-jekyll/pages/OnPrem/InstallingSpliceMachine/CDHInstall.md

 2. Remove Spark 1.6.x libraries
     {: .topLevel}

-    To avoid Spark version mismatches, you must remove all Spark 1.6.x libraries from `/opt/cloudera/parcels/CDH/jars/`.
+    By default, Splice Machine version uses Spark 2.0.
+To avoid Spark version mismatches, we strongly recommend that you remove Spark 1.6x libraries from /opt/cloudera/parcels/CDH/jars/; however, if you need to retain Spark 1.6 for other applications, please contact our install team to help with your configuration.
     {: .indentLevel1}

 3. Run our script as *root* user <span class="important">on each